Ponjan: Donjara

 Donjara's basic gameplay loop is identical to ponjan, however, it has much more focus on unique yaku.
 Donjara editions don't have a standardized number of tiles, suits, jokers or yaku, the average set containing 84 tiles with 3 honor tiles and 1 joker.
 Some licensed editions may not have numbered tiles either.

 Yaku usually involve references to the franchise of the licensed edition, for example:

 In Donjara Neo One Piece, suits are split into the factions: Straw Hat Pirates, Worst Generation Pirates, The Yonko, The Marines and The Revolutionary Army.
 The "Daishuuketsu Set" is any 9 tiles from a single suit.
 Some suits do not have enough pieces to achieve this yaku, so a special suitless Luffy tile acts as a joker, thematically representing his given titles as a member of the Worst Generation and "The Fifth Yonko."

 In Donjara Neo Demon Slayer, there are 15 suits of 5, each suit being a character from the series.
 The "Friends of Rengoku Set" is a triplet of Kyoujurou Rengoku, and two triplets of either Kamado Tanjirou, Agatsuma Zenitsu or Hashibira Inosuke.
 This group represents the protagonists of the Mugen Train arc of the series.

 Digital editions

-Ponjan had a digital edition of the Tomy version of the game released on DSiWare and WiiWare.There also exist several video game editions of Donjara, the most notable being Azumanga Donjara Daioh for PSX.
+Ponjan had a digital edition of the Tomy version of the game released on DSiWare and WiiWare.There also exist several video game editions of Donjara, for example, Azumanga Donjara Daioh for PSX.
 Gegege no Kitarou also has a donjara game for Super Famicom.
 Donjara appears as a minigame in a few other Bandai and Namco games, such as Tales of Fandom vol. 2.

-Donjara has many unlicensed doujin games as well.